Water Damage

 Can water damage cause health problems?

-Yes, if not addressed promptly, water damage can lead to mold growth, which causes health issues for people with allergies or respiratory conditions.
+If not addressed promptly, water damage can lead to mold growth, which causes health issues for people with allergies or respiratory conditions.
 Black water damage is hazardous to health due to the contaminants present.

 How do you fix permanent water damage?